 Let the power of mobile to help guide your analytics.
 One way to track performance data is by setting up an iPad kiosk area with a customer survey.
 Lilitab is a good company that can guide you through this process.
 For more ideas, check out this guide on their site.

-Remarketing is a great way to repeatedly get your brand seen by a lot of eyeballs.
+Remarketing is a great way to repeatedly get your brand in front of interested eyeballs.
 It will help boost sales by driving people to your site.
 You can analyze several metrics, such as CPC or eCPM, to ensure that you are taking the best remarketing approach.
 Since not every type of remarketing will work for your brand, you need to test different approaches to figure out what works and continually look for ways to improve.

 Now that you have been introduced to the concept of remarketing, what questions to you have?
 Let us know in the comments!